noe-protocol/noe-gate/ros2_adapter/README.md

 Thin ROS2 lifecycle node adapter for the Noe core runtime.

-Evaluates Noe truth-query chains via the Rust C FFI boundary (`noe::evaluate()`), emits permit/block decisions over ROS2 topics, and writes an append-only JSONL decision log.
+Evaluates Noe chains via the Rust C FFI boundary (`noe::evaluate()`), emits permit/block decisions over ROS2 topics, and writes an append-only JSONL certificate log.

 > **Scope**: v1 covers one scenario — mobile robot zone entry — using the chain `shi @human_present nek`.
 The adapter calls Noe for the truth query; the policy decision (PERMITTED/BLOCKED) is made by the adapter based on the result.